 I’m attorney Robert Geller and I am a consumer bankruptcy attorney in Florida.
 Today, I want to talk to you briefly about what you should know about proposed bankruptcy law changes.
 The changes pertain mostly to people who are considering filing a chapter 7 or chapter 13.

 With the new presidential administration and new Congress, there are lots of things being posted online about potential changes.
-There’s also news that there may be some changes to the bankruptcy laws and people want to know what those changes are and when they might happen.
+There’s also news that there may be some changes to bankruptcy laws.
+People want to know what those changes are and when they might happen.

-The most important thing to know is that it takes a long time for bankruptcy laws – and most laws – to change.
+The most important thing to know is that it takes a while for bankruptcy laws – and most laws – to change.
 The last time the laws changed, about 15 years ago, the proposed legislation went on for many years before anything happened.

-And with everything going on in our country right now with COVID and the stimulus package, I don’t think we should expect that any of our current bankruptcy laws will change that quickly.
+There’s a lot going on in our country right now with COVID and the stimulus package.
+I don’t think we should expect that any of our current consumer bankruptcy laws will change that quickly.